-- Love for the country and the King, faith in religion

 - Possess discipline

-- Be self-sufficient

-- Proud to be Thai
+- Be eager to learn

 - Be an AC gentleman

-- Eager to learn

-- Dedicated to work
+- Be dedicated to work

-- Have a sense of public consciousness

 - Be honest and upright

+- Have a sense of public-consciousness

 Attendance will be taken at the start of every class.
-Students are expected to be in class ontime, every time.
+Students are expected to be in class on time, every time.
 Unexcused absences or tardiness will not be tolerated.
-In the case of planned absences, please notify the teacher in as far in advance as possible.
-Students are expected to catch up on all missed work outside of class time.
+In the case of planned absences, please notify the teacher as far in advance as possible.
+Students are expected to catch up on all missed work outside of class time check Google Classroom for the content of the lectures the in-class assignments and homework and project assignments.